How it converts

 Polyart will stitch easily, even when saddle-stitched and section-sewn

-For best results, use hot-melt systems (some solvent- and water-based adhesives work well, too)
+For best results, use hot-melt systems, such as PUR.
+Some solvent- and water-based adhesives work well, too.
+Inquire with your glue specialist.